-MIXED MEDIA PRINTS, PAINTING, AND SCULPTURE INSPIRED BY LIFE.
+MIXED MEDIA PRINTS, PAINTING, AND SCULPTURE CELEBRATING LIFE AND COMMUNITY.

 Kadie Salfi

-Salfi uses a striking Pop palette to explore themes of joy, beauty, destruction, and desire.
-From her early silkscreens of bubblegum-hued bomber planes and race cars to her series of Arabian camels printed on brightly dyed plaster with pure crude oil, Salfi presents incisive social and personal commentary with a sly, stylish sensibility.
+Kadie Salfi explores the tensions between joy, beauty, destruction, and desire.
+From early silkscreens of bubblegum-hued bomber planes to Arabian camels printed in crude oil, her work offers incisive social commentary with a stylish, sly sensibility.

 Kadiesalfi@gmail.com